The woman behind Goomeri's new business plan

 MARGARETHA Prendergast went overseas to learn a new trade - pastry making - at the age of 60.

-She is also the inspiration behind one of her family's three landmark Goomeri businesses in the tiny town's most important businesses - the Grand Hotel, the Dusty Hill Vineyard and the new Goomeri Bakery.
+She is also the inspiration behind one of her family's three landmark Goomeri businesses - the Grand Hotel, the Dusty Hill Vineyard and the new Goomeri Bakery.

 The bakery, which opened only a few weeks ago, is already a leading part of Goomeri's tourism future.